hagmannStephan/movie-finder-fastapi-postgres/readMe.md

 Checkout the API-Doc under this URL: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)

 ### Import Hoppscotch-Collection
-The collection with the file-name `placeholder` can be imported into Hoppscotch.
+The collection with the file-name `movieFinder_backendDB.json` can be imported into Hoppscotch.
 There are also tests configured to check if the endpoints are according as excpected.